Federal False Claims Act

-In 1995, an employee sued Northrop Grumman, his employer, for selling faulty military equipment to the federal government.
-Fourteen years later, the company paid a $325 million settlement to the government, and the employee was awarded a portion of the settlement in the amount of $48.7 million.
-This was all possible under the False Claims Act.
+For example, in 1995, an employee sued Northrop Grumman, his employer, for selling faulty military equipment to the federal government.
+Fourteen years later, the company paid a $325 million settlement to the government, and the employee was awarded a portion of the settlement in the amount of $48.7 million (or 15%).

 Having a Case Under the Qui Tam Provision